COUNCIL-MANAGER FORM OF LOCAL GOVERNMENT

 While the particulars of how council members are elected vary by city, members are always elected by the city’s residents.
 Direct election ensures that council members are responsive to the people who voted them into office.

-The city clerk is responsible for taking roll call during meetings and taking meeting minutes.
+The city clerk is also elected and is responsible for taking roll call during meetings and taking meeting minutes.
 After the meeting, the city clerk records and edits the meeting minutes and then gets them approved before distributing the final copies.
 The city clerk serves as the Local Election Official and keeps the city seal.

 The city clerk has many duties related to records management, including: